dkumar0501/dkumar0501/README.md

 I'm always up for collaboration and innovation in full-stack dev, machine learning, and intelligent systems.
 Let’s build something impactful together 🚀

+---

+⚠️ This content is protected under [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+Do not reuse without permission.